-- a) Attend a public or private recognized secondary institute, or be enrolled in a registered home school program through the Nova Scotia Department of Education and Early Childhood Development (DOEECD);
+- Attend a public or private recognized secondary institute, or be enrolled in a registered home school program through the Nova Scotia Department of Education and Early Childhood Development (EECD);

 Post-Secondary competitors must meet the following criteria in the current school year:

-d) Possess Canadian citizenship or Permanent Resident (Landed Immigrant) status and be a resident of Nova Scotia.
+- Possess Canadian citizenship or Permanent Resident (Landed Immigrant) status and be a resident of Nova Scotia.
 Competitors are responsible for verifying this information if requested; Note: International students are eligible to compete in the Nova Scotia Skills Competition, however they are not eligible to advance to the Skills Canada National Competition.
 International competitors will be required to sign a form acknowledging their understanding of this condition.

 Each contest area has a limited number of registration vacancies.
 Registrations are processed on a first-come, first-served basis.
 However, an objective of the Nova Scotia Skills Competition is to be representative of all regions of Nova Scotia.
 As a result, registrants from different regions will take priority.
 If there are several registrants from the same region, some may be placed on the waitlist in the order in which they registered.

 There may also be some contest areas which require completion of a qualifying competition conducted by the Provincial Technical Committee or instructors of a particular course.
 The contest description will outline any specific qualifying contest information.